Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 You won’t be able to get a copy of the messages if everyone who participated in the message thread has deleted their copies and no longer has access to them.

-How to Print Out a Detailed Text Message Conversation?
+How to Get a Printed Record of a Text Conversation?

 Several circumstances call for a printed record of a lengthy text message exchange.
 If you’re conducting business over the phone, you’ll be able to document the consensus on a course of action.
 Someone who is pestering you might need a printed copy of their threats.